bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 53°
-- overcast clouds
+- clear sky
 - 77% humidity
-- 10 mph wind
+- 8 mph wind

 35.9 inches of rain in the past 24 hours